 The List, USet, and SSet interfaces described in Section 1.2 are influenced by the Java Collections Framework [54].
 These are essentially simplified versions of the List, Set, Map, SortedSet, and SortedMap interfaces found in the Java Collections Framework.
+The accompanying source code includes wrapper classes for making USet and SSet implementations into Set, Map, SortedSet, and SortedMap implementations.

 For a superb (and free) treatment of the mathematics discussed in this chapter, including asymptotic notation, logarithms, factorials, Stirling's approximation, basic probability, and lots more, see the textbook by Leyman, Leighton, and Meyer [50].
-For a gentle calculus text that includes formal definitions of exponentials and logarithms, see the (freely available) classic text by Thompson [71].
+For a gentle calculus text that includes formal definitions of exponentials and logarithms, see the (freely available) classic text by Thompson [73].

-For more information on basic probability, especially as it relates to computer science, see the textbook by Ross [63].
+For more information on basic probability, especially as it relates to computer science, see the textbook by Ross [65].
 Another good reference, which covers both asymptotic notation and probability, is the textbook by Graham, Knuth, and Patashnik [37].